jdarkovski/jdarkovski/README.md

 # Hi, i'm Jesse Darkovski
-I'm Jesse, a Computer Science student specializing in Artificial Intelligence, NLP, and Robotics.
+I'm Jesse, a Computer Science student specializing in NLP and Robotics.
 I focus on building humanoid AI and blending technology with human-like experiences.

 ### 🌐 **Current Projects**

 - **[YUI: Humanoid AI](https://github.com/jdarkovski/YUI)**
   My AI project, blending NLP and robotics to create tangible, human-like interactions.
-(Repo is Private)
+(Currently Private)

-- **NLP & AI Experiments**
+- **NLP Experiments**
   Exploring the boundaries of language models and their applications.

 - **Creative Coding**
-  Using py5 and processing to create weird visuals.
+  Using py5 and processing to create visuals.

 ### 🧠 **Philosophy**